Home » Why Do Hamsters Suddenly Freeze? [What Staying Still Means]

 When hamsters freeze, they become unresponsive and stop blinking.

-Depending on what’s caused your hamster to stop moving and how badly it has been spooked, this behavior can last for seconds, minutes, or much longer.
+Depending on what’s caused the hamster to stop moving and how badly it has been spooked, this behavior can last for seconds, minutes, or much longer.

 Hamsters most commonly freeze when listening out for predators and other dangers.

 This behavior can be due to sudden loud noises, bright lights, fear, surprise, and unfamiliar smells.
-By remaining still, hamsters are less likely to be hunted.
+Hamsters believe they’re less likely to be hunted and eaten if they don’t move.

-Hamsters have poor eyesight, so they’ll remain still to listen out for sounds within their environment.
-If your hamster freezes and appears distressed, its environment must be quiet and calmer.
+Hamsters have poor eyesight, so they’ll remain still to listen out for sounds in their environment.
+If a hamster freezes and appears distressed, its environment should be quieter and calmer.

 Why Do Hamsters Freeze Up?